pattichis/projects/Colab-tutorial-list.md

         datasets.

 #2.
 Model Description Tutorial:

     Provide sufficient information to access all elements of the model:

     Load a model:
     Give Python code of how to load a pretrained model.
     You may want to use `wget` from a GitHub account.

-    Save a model
+    Save a model:
-    :   Give Python code of how to save your model.
+    Give Python code of how to save your model.

-    Number of parameters
+    Number of parameters:

-    :   You can give a command that prints how many.
+    You can give a command that prints how many.

-    Input layer
+    Input layer:

-    :   Demonstrate compatibility with the dataset tutorial.
+    Demonstrate compatibility with the dataset tutorial.

-    Output layer
+    Output layer:

-    :   How many outputs?
+    How many outputs?
 What are the activation functions?
 How do we train the model?
 What is the loss function?
 Do you use cross-entropy, mean squared error?
 What is it?

-    Intermediate layers
+    Intermediate layers:

-    :   Is the model using CNNs?
+    Is the model using CNNs?
 Is it LSTM?
 Is it ResNet?
 Give a brief description of intermediate layers.
 You can reuse images from the reference papers.
 If small, print the entire model.
 Else, describe major parts of the model.

 #3.
-Model Optimization Tutorial
+Model Optimization Tutorial:

-:   Provide sufficient information to show how to fine-tune a model:
+    Provide sufficient information to show how to fine-tune a model:

-    Loss function
+    Loss function:

-    :   Specify the loss function (as in the model description).
+    Specify the loss function (as in the model description).

-    Optimization algorithm
+    Optimization algorithm:

-    :   Give the name.
+    Give the name.
 Is it Adams?
 Which one.
     Give basic parameters of the optimization algorithm.

-    Learning rate
+    Learning rate:

-    :   Give initial learning rate.
+    Give initial learning rate.
     If you adjust it, explain how.

     Batch size:
     Give the number of audio, images, or videos that are used in each batch.

-    Number of epochs
+    Number of epochs:

-    :   Provide the maximum number of epochs.
+    Provide the maximum number of epochs.
 Are you using early stopping?

     Train versus validation loss graphs: